You must register the birth of your baby within 42 days (six weeks) of the baby being born.

 • Where the parents are living

-It would be helpful if you could bring with you ID for you and your partner like your passport, council tax bill, driving licence, birth certificate or a utility bill.
+It would be helpful if you could bring ID for you and your partner.
+This could be:

 The registrar will ask you to sign to confirm that the details in the register are correct.
-If an error is noticed after the registration, you will need to apply for the entry to be corrected and there is a charge this.
+If an error is noticed after the registration, you will need to apply for the entry to be corrected.
+There is a charge for this.

 Birth Certificates

-A full birth certificate is needed for a passport or to open bank accounts for your baby.
+You will need a full birth certificate for a passport or to open bank accounts for your baby.

 If it's not convenient for you to go to the district where your baby was born to register them you may prefer to make a declaration of the birth in Torbay.